Natsuki0ff/meme_radar/README.md

 ...
 ```

-In the Tkinter interface, you will see a list of subdomains as they are found.
+In the Tkinter interface, you will see a list of subdomains as they are found. 💡

 ---

-## Troubleshooting:
+## Troubleshooting: 🔧

 - **No Data Found**: Ensure that the URL base is correct and the website is accessible.
-Also, check the filtering logic to ensure it's not excluding too many pages.
+Also, check the filtering logic to ensure it's not excluding too many pages. 🌐
-- **File Permission Errors**: Ensure that the program has write access to the specified file paths.
+- **File Permission Errors**: Ensure that the program has write access to the specified file paths. 🔑
-- **Missing Libraries**: If you get an error about missing libraries, ensure they are installed using `pip`.
+- **Missing Libraries**: If you get an error about missing libraries, ensure they are installed using `pip`. 📥

 ---

-## License:
+## License: 📝

 This program is open-source and free to use.
 You can modify and distribute it as you wish, but please ensure you respect the terms of any data you're scraping.
-Always comply with the website's terms of service.
+Always comply with the website's terms of service. 📜

+---

+Enjoy finding meme subdomains! 😄